aryanmishra333/MovieTix/README.md

 # MovieTix

-A full-stack MERN movie ticket booking application with secure user authentication and responsive design.
+A MERN-stack movie ticket booking application with secure user authentication and responsive design.

 ## Features